Semiconductor detector: Germanium detectors

 The major drawback of germanium detectors is that they must be cooled to liquid nitrogen temperatures to produce spectroscopic data.
 At higher temperatures, the electrons can easily cross the band gap in the crystal and reach the conduction band, where they are free to respond to the electric field, producing too much electrical noise to be useful as a spectrometer.
 Cooling to liquid nitrogen temperature (77K) reduces thermal excitations of valence electrons so that only a gamma ray interaction can give an electron the energy necessary to cross the band gap and reach the conduction band.
 Cooling with liquid nitrogen is inconvenient, as the detector requires hours to cool down to operating temperature before it can be used, and cannot be allowed to warm up during use.
 Ge(Li) crystals could never be allowed to warm up, as the lithium would drift out of the crystal, ruining the detector.
 HPGe detectors can be allowed to warm up to room temperature when not in use.

 Commercial systems became available that use advanced refrigeration techniques (for example pulse tube refrigerator) to eliminate the need for liquid nitrogen cooling.

 Germanium detectors with multi-strip electrodes, orthogonal on opposing faces, can indicate the 2-D location of the ionization trail within a large single crystal of Ge.
 Detectors like this have been used in COSI balloon-born astronomy missions (NASA, 2016) and will be used in an orbital observatory (NASA, 2025) Compton Spectrometer and Imager (COSI).

+Because germanium detectors are highly efficient in photon detection, they can be used for a variety of additional applications.
+High-purity germanium detectors are used by Homeland Security to differentiate between naturally occurring radioactive material (NORM) and weaponized or otherwise harmful radioactive material.
+They are also used in monitoring the environment due to the concern of the use of nuclear power.
+Finally, high-purity germanium detectors are used for medical imaging and nuclear physics research, making them a rather diverse detector as far as applications go.